waltervargas/ewcli/README.md

   ewcli aws saml [flags]

 Flags:
-  -h, --help                     help for saml
+  -l, --alias string             Pass a saml alias name from the config -h, --help                     help for saml
       --print-env-creds          Print Credentials as Environment Variables -a, --saml-account-id string   Pass an AWS Account ID